 - Check the plumbing system, since 99% of the time, it is through there that rats find their way into buildings.
 A backflow valve is often the first line of defense in urban areas against these pests that invade our sewers.

-- Make sure that garage doors as well as other house entryways are sealed and properly shut.
+- Make sure that your garage doors, as well as other house entryways, are sealed and properly shut.

-Contact us for assistance by expert extermination professionals who can provide you a safe and effective approach against a rat infestation.
-We can also simply establish an infestation prevention plan for any buildings at risk, such as restaurants, garages and warehouses.
+Contact our team at V Extermination for assistance from extermination professionals who will offer you a safe, fast and effective approach to get rid of rats on your property.
+We can also simply establish an infestation prevention plan for your buildings at risk, such as restaurants, garages, and warehouses.